GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 selection because it fails the build if anything other than the most recent version is chosen.

-You can add `requireUpperBoundDeps` to your build like so:
+You can add `requireUpperBoundDeps` to your build like this:

 ```
   <build>